Content of the Improver Course Button Accordion Lessons

 Title: John Walsh’s Polka

 Lesson 2 is further additions to the polka repertoire and moreover to gain further confidence in correct polka playing.
+User of the a higher note to use for grace notes is taught and explained.

 Title: Sweet Marie